 - Improved record keeping on farms where used

 - More economical than natural service when genetic merit is considered

 - Safer by the elimination of dangerous bulls on the farm, especially for the dairy breeds

 Disadvantages of AI include the amount of time livestock managers must spend checking females for estrus.
 Some special facilities for corralling and insemination are required.
 Trained personnel are required to perform the technique.

-Process of Artificial Insemination
+Process of Artificial Insemination in Cattle

 - First the semen is collected from males through artificial insemination methods